 Types of Hair Dyes

-How much you may or may not be exposed to the chemicals in hair dyes depends on the type of hair dye you’re using.
+The extent of your exposure to the chemicals in hair dyes depends on the type of hair dye you are using.
 In general, there are five basic types:

 - Permanent (oxidative) dyes: These dyes remove the natural color and deposit the new color in its place.
 They are the most effective when it comes to creating a new color or covering grays.
 Shampooing does not remove the color, but it will fade as hair grows out.
 Hydrogen peroxide bleaches out the natural color.
 Then, the PPD molecules penetrate deep into the hair shaft.
 Ammonia helps them penetrate and, once inside, hydrogen peroxide “oxidizes” the dyes to deposit the new color.